ARM-software/Arm-2D/README.md

 Consequently, many silicon vendors have integrated dedicated hardware accelerators into their microcontroller products to facilitate 2D image processing.
 At the same time, GUI service providers have updated their product lines to cater to microcontroller-based GUI applications.
 Many open-source embedded GUI stacks, such as [LVGL](https://lvgl.io/), are gaining popularity on GitHub.

 In reality, using GUIs with microcontrollers is not a new concept.
 However, with the recent rise of IoT and AI, the limitations of simple and monotonous GUIs have become more apparent and less tolerable.
-The pursuit of a user experience comparable to that of a smartphone has become a fundamental requirement for many products.
+Pursuing a user experience comparable to a smartphone has become a fundamental requirement for many products.

 Interestingly, seemingly complex GUIs are often created using simple techniques like 2D image copying and tiling.
 Even translucent effects are achievable on microcontrollers running at tens or hundreds of MHz.

 Technologies for 2D graphics have been mature since the era of 8-bit gaming consoles.
 If an 8-bit 6502 processor could produce impressive graphics effects, there is no reason why the most advanced Cortex-M processors today cannot achieve even more.

-### 1.2 The Problems in current solutions
+### 1.2 The Problems in Current Solutions

 As shown in **Figure 1-2**, Linux based systems have a complete ecosystem that provides GPU drivers and GUI software services.
 In contrast, resource-constrained embedded systems do not have such luxury.
 To enhance the MCU ecosystem, Arm-2D is introduced.